mendix/docs/content/en/docs/howto/integration/use-the-data-importer.md

 ### 4.3 Configuring the Import data from file Activity in a Microflow

 {{% alert color="info" %}}
 The steps below are shown using an Excel input file with its corresponding Data Importer document.
-You can substitute an Excel Data Importer Document by a CSV Data Importer Document to import data from CSV input files.
+You can substitute an Excel document with a CSV document to import data from CSV input files.
 {{% /alert %}}

 1. In the created microflow, drag the **Import data from file** activity into it.
 You can find this activity in the **Toolbox** under **Integration activities**.